-AIS (Automatic Identification System) was introduced by the UN's International Maritime Organisation (IMO) to increase the safety of ships and the environment, and to improve traffic monitoring and maritime traffic services.
+AIS (Automatic Identification System) was introduced by the UN's International Maritime Organisation (IMO) to increase the safety of ships and the environment, and to improve traffic monitoring and Vessel Traffic Services.

-The Norwegian Coastal Administration established AIS Norway in 2005, which today consists of approximately 50 base stations that receive information about all ships over 300 gross tons in international traffic.
+The Norwegian Coastal Administration established AIS Norway in 2005, which today consists of approximately 70 base stations that receive information about all ships over 300 gross tons.

 AIS Norway registers three types of information: